Handicapping Articles for This Week

 Additionally, if you see something that looks out of the ordinary, pay attention.
 For example, if you see Maryland’s Leading Jockey Trevor McCarthy for example.
 If you notice that McCarthy has been riding for Trainer Jamie Ness routinely but an out of town trainer comes in with a horse that looks decent, and you notice that McCarthy jumps off his normal mount with Ness to ride another horse, you might want to pay attention as there is a reason why that is happening.

-Maybe that reason is the normal trainer knows the horse isn’t ready to win yet or maybe the jockey has rode the horse in the mornings and knows it needs work, but if there is a change like that, then you should absolutely pay attention to stuff like that.
+Maybe that reason is the normal trainer knows the horse isn’t ready to win yet or maybe the jockey has ridden the horse in the mornings and knows it needs work, but if there is a change like that, then you should absolutely pay attention to stuff like that.